Yf-Hma/brain_decode/README.md

 - Create a folder named "raw_data/transcriptions" inside __DATA_PATH__ and upload  the raw Transcriptions from the Ortolang platform [convers/v2](https://www.ortolang.fr/market/corpora/convers/v2) into it:

-With DATA_PATH set to "data/convers" for example, you should obtain a structure similar to this:
+With DATA_PATH set to "data/convers" for example, you should obtain a structure similar to this after data preprocessing:

 ```
 data/